gogognome/gogodataaccess/README.md

 If you want to find out which migrations have already been applied to the database use this:

-    DatabaseMigrationDAO databaseMigrationDAO = new DatabaseMigratorDAO(connectionParameters);
+    DatabaseMigratorDAO databaseMigratorDAO = new DatabaseMigratorDAO(connectionParameters);
     List<Migration> migrations = databaseMigratorDAO.loadMigrationsFromResource("migrations.txt");

 If you just want to run all missing migrations to the database use this: